k-donn/plasmoid-wunderground/README.md

 This widget relies on local stations (ie. [KGADACUL1](https://www.wunderground.com/dashboard/pws/KGADACUL1)).
 You can get an overview of stations in your area at [`wunderground.com/wundermap`](https://wunderground.com/wundermap).
 Do not worry if you don't know any or you cannot access that site!
 The widget allows you to search by your area name or coordinates.

 Once installed, click `Configure Wunderground` or right-click and hit the slider icon.
-Then, under `Station`, click `Find Station`.
+Then, under `Station`, click `Select from Map`.

 ### Search by city/area

-To search by your city/area, enter that name into the first search box next to the `Search` button.
+To search by your address, city, locality, or neighborhood, enter that name into the first search box next to the `Search` button.
 Then, click `Search`.
 Next, choose the full name of your area with the dropdown box next to the `Choose` button.
 Click `Choose`.
+Select a station from the map and hit `✓Confirm`.
 Due to API restrictions, this must be split into two parts.

 <details>
   <summary>See steps</summary>